 - Weight position has to be on the front foot

-- The importance of a big backswing
+- Importance of a big swing

 - Maintain the loft of the club